Kimba the White Lion (TV series): New Jungle Emperor, Go Ahead Leo! (1966)

 This series is a sequel to the original 1965 series where it takes place in the future when Leo is now a full-grown lion.
 Osamu Tezuka's dream was to create a series that went through all phases of Leo's (Kimba's) life.
 The episodes follow Leo and his family, Lyre, Rune and Rukkio as they face many different challenges in the jungle.

 Jungle Emperor Leo (1966)

 This feature-length film is based on the manga of Jungle Emperor Leo, but the plot is not related or a continuation of the 1965 TV series.
 It is another retelling of the original story by Osamu Tezuka.
 This film was awarded the St. Mark's Silver Lion Award at the 19th Venice International Film Festival in 1967.

 Jungle Emperor Leo (1989)

 This series is a remake of the 1966 series made by Tezuka Productions.
-It aired on the TV Tokyo Network from October 11, 1989 – October 12, 1990 and was made up of 52 episodes similar to the original series.
+It aired on the TV Tokyo Network from October 11, 1989 to October 12, 1990 and was made up of 52 episodes similar to the original series.
 Much like the 1965 series, this series focused on the early life of Kimba (Leo).